-Design team?
+Change team?

-For a person, a design team is a circle of chosen people who work together with the person to co-create and act on a person-centered plan.
-For an organization a design team co-creates better ways to organize and offer support by generating new practices and new structures.
+For a person, a change team is a circle of chosen people who work together with the person to co-create and act on a person-centered plan.
+For an organization a change team co-creates better ways to organize and offer support by generating new practices and new structures.